Deborah Bodin Cohen

 Photo provided by the author.

-Deborah Bodin Cohen was ordained at Hebrew Union College – Jewish institute of Religion.
-She is the author of many children’s books including the Engineer Ari series, The Seventh Day, Papa Jethro, and Nachshon Who Was Afraid to Swim.
-Her books have received numerous honors, including a National Jewish Book award, Sydney Taylor honor designations and the Sugarman prize.
-She lives in Rockville, MD, with her husband David and three children.
+Rabbi Deborah Bodin Cohen is the author of many award-winning children’s books including Papa Jethro and Nachshon Who Was Afraid to Swim.
+She lives in Maryland with her husband and three children.

 What was your favorite book when you were a child?